-The attached report titled: "Assessment of the Burracoppin Magnetite Deposit" is based on and fairly represents information compiled by Simon Tear who is a member of the Australian Institute of Mining and Metallurgy (AusIMM).
+The Exploration Target is based on and fairly represents information compiled by Simon Tear who is a member of the Australian Institute of Mining and Metallurgy (AusIMM).
 Simon Tear consents to the form and context in which the Exploration Target described in the report appears.
 Simon Tear is an independent Consulting Geologist and Director of H & S Consultants Pty Ltd and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for the Reporting of Exploration Results, Mineral Resources and Ore Reserves (the JORC Code).
-Simon Tear consents to the inclusion of the report in the form and context in which it appears.